google/xls/docs_src/tutorials/what_is_a_proc.md

 second activation will read the second number from each of channels A and B, then write their sum as the second value on channel C... and so on.

-> [!NOTE] \
-> XLS guarantees that, for each I/O operation X, the first activation's action
-> (X<sub>0</sub>) will happen before the second activation's action
-> (X<sub>1</sub>), and so on.
-Therefore, the first activation will read the
-> first numbers on channels A and B, and write the first number on channel C.
-> However, if a proc includes multiple I/O operations - even on the same
-> channel - and these operations need to happen in a specific order (whether in
-> the same activation or between activations), there is no ordering guarantee by
+!!!
+NOTE
+    XLS guarantees that, for each I/O operation X, the first activation's action (X<sub>0</sub>) will happen before the second activation's action (X<sub>1</sub>), and so on.
+Therefore, the first activation will read the first numbers on channels A and B, and write the first number on channel C. However, if a proc includes multiple I/O operations - even on the same channel - and these operations need to happen in a specific order (whether in the same activation or between activations), there is no ordering guarantee by default.
-> default.
-Instead, you can express that using **tokens**, as we'll discuss
+    Instead, you can express that using **tokens**, as we'll discuss later.
-> later.

 ## Channels